Develop Your First BTCFi DApp in REE

 });

-• The frontend prompts the user to sign the PSBT inputs belonging to them using their Bitcoin wallet (e.g., UniSat, Xverse).
+pre_deposit(such as the pool's UTXO and nonce) combined with the user's input (deposit amount and their UTXOs) to construct a PSBT. - The frontend prompts the user to sign the PSBT inputs using their Bitcoin wallet (e.g., UniSat, Xverse).

-Constructing the PSBT currently involves some complexity, requiring developers to understand the UTXO calculation model.
-The specific implementation for this deposit example can be found in the REE Lending Demo repository: DepositContent.tsx#L116-L329.
+Constructing the PSBT requires understanding the UTXO model.
+The complete implementation for this deposit example can be found in the REE Lending Demo repository: DepositContent.tsx#L116-L329.

-We plan to abstract this implementation into a library method in the future to simplify development.
-Here's the basic principle behind constructing this PSBT:
+We plan to abstract this implementation into a library in the future to simplify development.
+Here's the basic principle:

 A Bitcoin transaction essentially destroys a set of input UTXOs and creates a set of output UTXOs.
 In our deposit example, we need to construct a transaction where: